Introduction

 Conclusion

-As search engines evolve, optimizing your images for SEO is no longer optional — it’s essential.
-From faster load times to better rankings and a more accessible web, well-optimized images offer tangible benefits across the board.
+As search engines evolve, optimising your images for SEO is no longer optional — it’s essential.
+From faster load times to better rankings and a more accessible web, well-optimised images offer tangible benefits across the board.

 Start today by running an image audit of your site.
 Compress large files, write meaningful alt text, switch to modern formats like WebP, and implement lazy loading.
 The payoff?
 A faster, more visible, and more engaging website.